94th Annual Charles County Fair September 14-17, 2017 La Plata, Maryland

 for show.
 Exhibitors must have an approved "Certification of Veterinary Inspection" from your veterinarian.
 These forms explain

-Section, Maryland Department of Agriculture for approval at least 15 days prior to the show.
-The approved copy must
+Maryland Department of Agriculture for approval at least 15 days prior to the show.
+The approved copy must accompany

-or questionable acts.
-Their moral values must be so certain and positive that those younger and more pliable will be influenced
+questionable acts.
+Their moral values must be so certain and positive that those younger and more pliable will be influenced by

-by their fine example.
-Owners, exhibitors, fitters, trainers and absolutely responsible persons who violate the code of ethics
+their fine example.
+Owners, exhibitors, fitters, trainers and absolutely responsible persons who violate the code of ethics will

 adopted by the respective fairs and livestock shows.
 Exhibitors who violate this code of ethics demean the integrity of all